VCCRI/Spliceogen/README.md

 Alternatively, for users only interested in identifying variants which disrupt or create donor/acceptor motifs (and not silencer/enhancer predictions), a leaner version of the database is provided.
 This version includes donor/acceptor predictions for all SNVs within splice sites, as well as all SNVs outside of splice sites that are likely to create donor/acceptor motifs.
 The database size is vastly reduced by excluding the large majority of SNVs which do not overlap splice sites and are not predicted to create a donor/acceptor motif.

+## Scalability

+Spliceogen is highly scalable, so we recommend that running the tool will be preferable to downloading the database for most users.
+Advantages of running the tool include allowing predictions for indels and branchpoints, as well as the flexibility of user selection and customisation of GTF annotations.

+Predictions are generated at a rate of 2.3 million variants/compute hour, with peak memory usage less than 500Mb.
+Benchmarking was performed using a single compute node with 1 CPU allocated, without Branchpointer predictions.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94